 There are two options that you’ve got when buying – strips or pots.
 Strips resemble modules and are much better suited for those veggie seedlings that you aren’t intending to keep indoors for long periods of time.
-They’re also
+They’re also cheaper.

 - They can be planted directly into soil.
 This is particularly useful for veggies that don’t like being transplanted.
 Parsnips, carrots and corn for instance, are best started in these types of pots.